Hiring a Professional To Conduct a Pricing Survey (Revised/updated 5-4-21)

 Let’s say you have hired Kathy.
 Kathy needs to dress professionally and should probably carry a small briefcase to play the role.
 You might or might not even supply her with her own business cards, but in that case the name of the business might be Medical Office Experts, Inc. and of course the phone would have to be her own cell phone.
 Whoever you hire has to be enthusiastic.
 Kathy needs to be smart, but she shouldn’t have to know much about printing, nor do you want her using an unusual terms that might set off alarm bells at the firms she visits.

 You need to expect that Kathy will make at least one and possibly two visits to each of the ten firms.
 She should also probably have reason to call them once or twice as well….
-Maybe for no other reason than to check as to why she hasn’t heard back from the company.
+Maybe if for no other reason than to check as to why she hasn’t heard back from the company.
 She truly has to be willing to play the role and believe in it if this is to be successful.

 The one added touch, but rarely done because of the circumstances, is to have that same shopper shop your own firm.
 That means hiring your shopper and discussing the project either outside of normal office hours or hiring the person off-site.